frankMusacchia/Annocript/GUIDE/OUTPUT.md

                 TransLength: is the length in nucleotides (or aminoacids) of the transcript
                 Count: this is the number of reads that have been used from the assembler program to build this transcript
                 HSPNameSP: this is the first HSP result (lowest e-value) as given from the BLASTx output against Swiss-Prot.
-                HSPLengthSP: is the corresponding length in nucleotides of the HSP result
+                HSPLengthSP: length of query participating in alignment minus gaps (BioPerl: $hsp->length('query') )
-                HSPEvalueSP: is the corresponding e-value assigned to the HSP
+                HSPEvalueSP: is the corresponding e-value assigned to the HSP (BioPerl: $hsp->evalue)
-                HITLengthSP: is the length of the first HIT as given from blastx output
+                HITLengthSP: is the length of the first HIT as given from blastx output (BioPerl: $hit->length)
                 QCoverageSP: this is how much of the query (transcript) is covered from the HSP (See below)
                 HCoverageSP: this is how much the HSP covers the HIT (See below)
+                StrandSP: the strand of the query where the HSP results to be aligned (BioPerl: $hsp->strand('query'))
                 DescriptionSP: description of the HSP
                 EnzymeIds: enzyme identifier corresponding to the HSP.
 (See below)
                 EnzymeDescs: enzyme descriptions of the  EnzymeIds (See below)
+                PwLev1: Pathways of first level associated to the transcripts as they are found in UniPathway.
+If more than one, they are separated with the specific *separator*;
+                PwLev2: Pathways of second level associated to the transcripts as they are found in UniPathway.
+If more than one, they are separated with the specific *separator*;
+                PwLev3: Pathways of third level associated to the transcripts as they are found in UniPathway.
+If more than one, they are separated with the specific *separator*;
                 HSPNameTR:  this is the first HSP result (lowest e-value) as given from the blastx output against Trembl
-                HSPLengthTR: is the corresponding length
+                HSPLengthTR: length of query participating in alignment minus gaps (BioPerl: $hsp->length('query') )
-                HSPEvalueTR: is the corresponding e-value assigned to the HSP
+                HSPEvalueTR: is the corresponding e-value assigned to the HSP (BioPerl: $hsp->evalue)
-                HITLengthTR: is the length of the HIT as given from blastx output
+                HITLengthTR: is the length of the first HIT as given from blastx output (BioPerl: $hit->length)
                 QCoverageTR: this is how much of the query (transcript) is covered from the HSP (See below)
                 HCoverageTR: this is how much the HSP covers the HIT (See below)
+                StrandTR: the strand of the query where the HSP results to be aligned (BioPerl: $hsp->strand('query'))
                 DescriptionTR: description of the HSP
                 OSName: organism corresponding to the result among SwissProt and TrEMBL with lowest e-value
                 BPId: Biological processes ids corresponding to the lowest e-value result between SwissProt and TrEMBL (separated by ]---[) (See below)